What’s a Blood Moon? | EarthSky.org

 Best photos: September 27-28 total lunar eclipse

-When is the next Blood Moon?
+When is the next lunar tetrad?
 There are a total of 8 tetrads in the 21st century (2001 to 2100).
 The next four total lunar eclipses in a row (spaced six lunar months apart, with no partial lunar eclipses in between) will take place in 2032 and 2033.
-Click here to learn more about Blood Moon in this century, courtesy of Fred Espenak.
+Click here to learn more about lunar tetrads in this century, courtesy of Fred Espenak.

 How common is a tetrad of total lunar eclipses?
 Depending upon the century in which you live, a lunar tetrad (four consecutive total lunar eclipses) may happen fairly frequently – or not at all.

 The 2014-2015 tetrad fell on the Jewish feasts of Passover and Tabernacles.
-That happens a total of 8 in these 21 centuries:
+That happens a total of eight times in these 21 centuries:

 1. 162-163 C.E.
 (Common Era)